hassamc/claude-code-proxy/README.md

 A proxy server that lets you use Anthropic clients with Gemini, OpenAI, or Together.ai models via LiteLLM. 🌉

-# NOTE: Together AI detects tools, returns response but it gets converted to text? not working currently.

 ![Anthropic API Proxy](pic.png)